Update: HTC has revealed plans to make dual-lens phones next year, so the HTC U12 may well be one of them.

 Don’t expect the HTC U12 any time soon, as it was only in May 2017 that the HTC U11 was announced and June that it hit stores.

-Given that new models typically come out around once a year we’re probably looking at a May 2018 launch for the HTC U12, especially as the HTC 10 also launched in the month of May.
+Given that new models typically come out around once a year we’re probably looking at a May 2018 launch for the HTC U12, especially as the HTC 10 also launched in the month of May, and as the HTC U11 Plus has only just arrived.

 Then again, the HTC One, HTC One M8 and HTC One M9 all launched in March of their respective years, so an earlier launch is possible, but we’re pretty certain the U12 will launch in early to mid-2018 anyway.